grandonbroseph/graphics/README.md

 # graphics
-:desktop: Powerful JavaScript graphics library for use in the browser.
+:desktop_computer: Powerful JavaScript graphics library for use in the browser.